Two of our restaurants top the list of the six best-looking restaurants in San Diego!

-Two of our restaurants top the list of the six best-looking restaurants in San Diego!

 In addition to designing work for clients, Schoos has recently been creating his own new restaurant brands that he will design as well as co-own, including a new beach-themed coffee shop/restaurant called Beach Nation that opened this May in West Hollywood.
-He is also working on a new Alpine-themed restaurant brand called Ludwig that is scheduled to open next year at the Original Farmers Market/The Grove in L.A.
+More partnerships such as this are currently in the works.